-Please visit the Palmetto College Central Financial Aid Office for the following information including but not limited to: (You may also click on the topic to be directed to the information.)
+The Palmetto College Central Financial Aid Office provides information about the following topics.
+Click the link on the topic to be directed to the information:

 Determination of Aid Eligibility